rtm/js-pick-notation/js-pick-operator.md

 Underscore and other utility libraries have validated the importance of property arithmetic with APIs such as `_.pick`.
-We will not discuss this further other than to say it has the drawbacks that it requires providing quoted property names, cannot rename properteis as they are picked, cannot specify defaults, and cannot pick deeply.
+We will not discuss this further other than to say it has the drawbacks that it requires providing quoted property names, cannot rename properties as they are picked, cannot specify defaults, and cannot pick deeply.
 Underscore also supports `_.omit` which is kind of an inverse `_.pick`,